• Skip to primary navigation

 WhY this Garage floor Mat is best

-Besides the fact that it will transform the looks of your garage, the G-Floor small coin mat has many benefits over the competition, much of which is a result of the small coin design.
+Besides the fact that it will transform the looks of your garage, the G-Floor small coin mat has many benefits over the competition.
+Much of this is a result of the small coin design.

 To better illustrate, let’s take a look at the features and benefits of this garage floor mat as well as the specifications.